pipedrive/test-public-npm-module/README.md

-# Test Public Npm module
+# Test Public NPM module

-This repository is used to test the reusable_cicd-npm-publish. workflow for public libraries
+This repository is used to test the reusable_cicd-npm-publish workflow for public libraries